-For scientific acceptability, the Standing Committee began with a discussion on reliability.
-The Scientific Methods Panel (SMP) evaluated the measure in March 2021 (SMP Meeting Summary) and passed it on reliability with a rating of moderate.
-A Standing Committee member shared the SMP's concerns about the minimum case volume needed for the measure and expressed concern with the measure's lack of reliability for hospitals with less than 250 cases.
-This Standing Committee member also questioned whether the interquartile range of 0.590 for the signal-to-noise analysis was sufficient.
-The developer reminded the Standing Committee that they used Medicare Fee-for-Service (FFS) data, which represent 20 percent of the overall patient population; however, if they had access to all ED discharges from every hospital, they would be able to calculate a more precise reliability result.
+The Standing Committee then began a discussion on reliability.
+The Scientific Methods Panel (SMP) evaluated the measure in March 2021 (SMP Meeting Summary) and passed the measure on reliability with a moderate rating.
+A Standing Committee member shared the SMP's concerns about the case minimum needed for the measure and expressed concern with the measure's lack of reliability for hospitals with less than 250 cases.
+The Standing Committee member also questioned whether the interquartile range of 0.590 for the median reliability was sufficient.
+The developer reminded the Standing Committee that they used Medicare FFS data, which represent 20 percent of the overall patient population; however, if they had access to all ED discharges from every hospital, they would be able to calculate a more precise measure.
 The developer shared data from large and small hospitals, highlighting that hospital variability can be measured if sufficient events are available.
 One Standing Committee member mentioned that the use of Medicare data skews the data towards an older average age group.
 This led to a discussion on the appropriateness of eliminating stroke misdiagnosis among the younger population.
-The developer shared that the risk of stroke misdiagnosis increases sevenfold for patients between the ages of 18 and 45 compared with patients over 75 years of age.
-Additionally, diagnostic interventions to improve the diagnosis of dizziness have an impact on young and older patients who are inappropriately irradiated by CT when their true diagnosis is benign positional vertigo.
+The developer shared that the risk of stroke misdiagnosis increases sevenfold for patients between the ages of 18 to 45 compared with patients over 75 years of age.
+Additionally, diagnostic interventions to improve the diagnosis of dizziness has an impact on young and older patients who are inappropriately irradiated by CT when their true diagnosis is benign positional vertigo.

-Due to losing sufficient attendance (minimum 50 percent of the Standing Committee) to continue the meeting on June 21, 2021, the Standing Committee did not complete its discussion on the reliability criterion.
-Since the Standing Committee did not pass the measure on evidence, a must-pass criterion, during offline voting, the measure was not recommended for endorsement.
-No additional discussion or voting was scheduled.
+Due to losing sufficient attendance to continue the meeting on Day 1, the Standing Committee did not complete their discussion on the reliability criterion.
+After the meeting, the Standing Committee received a recording of the meeting and submitted online votes for the evidence and performance gap criteria since those discussions were completed during Day 1.
+The Standing Committee did not pass the measure on evidence but did pass the measure on performance gap.
+Evidence is a must-pass criterion; therefore, the measure was not recommended for endorsement, and no additional discussion or voting occurred.

-During the post-commenting period, the developer submitted a reconsideration request for NQF #3614, which contested that the evidence submitted does in fact meet the evidence criterion.
-The developer also expressed concerns about the fragmentation of the meeting discussion and that the lead developer was not permitted to present the measure to the Standing Committee because it was viewed as a conflict since the lead developer was also a member of the Standing Committee.
+A reconsideration request was submitted for measure #3614 by the developer contesting that the evidence submitted actually does meet the NQF Evidence criterion, and stating concerns about the fragmentation of the meeting discussion and that the lead developer was not permitted to present the measure to the Standing Committee.